 Effective testing and contact tracing are needed to help slow the spread of COVID-19 by identifying positive cases for isolation and treatment and close contacts for quarantine.

+Five days is a minimum and some people may need to isolate longer.
 If they do not meet the criteria after 5 days, they should continue to isolate until they are fever-free for 24 hours without fever-reducing medication and their other symptoms have improved.
 They should isolate longer if they are instructed to do so by a medical provider or contact tracer.

 If they meet the criteria to leave isolation after 5 days, and a medical provider or contract tracer did not instruct to isolate for longer, they must continue to wear a well-fitted mask around other for 5 additional days and: